Ubiquity in graphs II: Ubiquity of graphs with nowhere-linear end structure: Introduction

-formed by following each $R_i$ along to $x_i$, then following the path $P_i$ to $y_{\sigma(i)}$, then following the tail of $S_{\sigma(i)}$, form a family of disjoint rays (see Figure~\ref{fig:linkage}).
-Broadly, we can think of this as `re-routing' the rays $\mathcal{R}$ to some subset of the rays in $\mathcal{S}$.
-Since all the rays in $\mathcal{R}$ and $\mathcal{S}$ converge to the same end of $\Gamma$, it is relatively simple to show that, as long as $n \leq m$, there is enough connectivity between the rays in $\Gamma$ so that such a linkage always exists.
+formed by following each~$R_i$ along to~$x_i$, then following the path~$P_i$ to~$y_{\sigma(i)}$, then following the tail of~$S_{\sigma(i)}$, form a family of disjoint rays (see Figure~\ref{fig:linkage}).
+Broadly, we can think of this as `re-routing' the rays~$\mathcal{R}$ to some subset of the rays in~$\mathcal{S}$.
+Since all the rays in~$\mathcal{R}$ and~$\mathcal{S}$ converge to the same end of~$\Gamma$, it is relatively simple to show that, as long as~${|I| \leq |J|}$, there is enough connectivity between the rays in~$\Gamma$ to ensure that such a linkage always exists.

-However, in practice it is not enough for us to be guaranteed the existence of some injection $\sigma$ giving rise to a linkage, but instead we want to choose $\sigma$ in advance, and be able to find a corresponding linkage afterwards.
+However, in practice it is not enough for us to be guaranteed the existence of some injection~$\sigma$ giving rise to a linkage, but instead we want to choose~$\sigma$ in advance, and be able to find a corresponding linkage afterwards.

-In general, however, it is quite possible that for certain choices of $\sigma$ no suitable linkage exists.
-Consider for example the case where $\Gamma$ is the \emph{half grid} (briefly denoted by $\mathbb{Z} \square \mathbb{N}$), which is the graph whose vertex set is $\mathbb{Z} \times \mathbb{N}$ and where two vertices are adjacent if they differ in precisely one co-ordinate and the difference in that co-ordinate is one.
-If we consider two sufficiently large families of disjoint rays $\mathcal{R}$ and $\mathcal{S}$ in $\Gamma$, then it is not hard to see that both $\mathcal{R}$ and $\mathcal{S}$ inherit a linear ordering from the planar structure of $\Gamma$, which must be preserved by any linkage between them.
+In general, however, it is possible that for certain choices of $\sigma$ no suitable linkage exists.
+Consider, for example, the case where~$\Gamma$ is the \emph{half-grid} (which we denote by ${\mathbb{Z} \square \mathbb{N}}$), which is the graph whose vertex set is~${\mathbb{Z} \times \mathbb{N}}$ and where two vertices are adjacent if they differ in precisely one co-ordinate and the difference in that co-ordinate is one.
+If we consider two sufficiently large families of disjoint rays~$\mathcal{R}$ and~$\mathcal{S}$ in~$\Gamma$, then it is not hard to see that both~$\mathcal{R}$ and~$\mathcal{S}$ inherit a linear ordering from the planar structure of~$\Gamma$, which must be preserved by any linkage between them.

+By analysing the possible kind of linkages which can arise between two families of rays converging to a given end, we will give a classification of ends of infinite degree, which we call \emph{thick}, into three different types depending on the possible linkages they support.
+Roughly all such ends will either be \emph{pebbly}, meaning that we can always find suitable linkages for all~$\sigma$ as above, \emph{half-grid-like}, and exhibit behaviour similar to to that of the half-grid~${\mathbb{Z} \square \mathbb{N}}$, or \emph{grid-like}, and exhibit behaviour similar to to that of the full-grid~${\mathbb{Z} \square \mathbb{Z}}$ (which is analogously defined as the half-grid but with~${\mathbb{Z} \times \mathbb{Z}}$ as vertex set).
+We will give precise definitions of these terms in Sections~\ref{s:pebblyend} and~\ref{s:gridandhalfgrid}.

+\begin{theorem} Let~$\Gamma$ be a graph and let~$\epsilon$ be a thick end of~$\Gamma$.
+Then~$\epsilon$ is either pebbly, half-grid-like or grid-like. \end{theorem}